muehlenb/BlendPCR/Readme.md

 When loading the CWIPC-SXR dataset, you have two options:

 - **CWIPC-SXR (Streamed):** This mode streams the RGB-D camera recordings directly from the hard drive.
 Operations such as reading from the hard drive, color conversion (MJPEG to BGRA32), and point cloud generation are performed on the fly.
 Real-time streaming is usually not feasible when using seven cameras.
 - **CWIPC-SXR (Buffered):** This mode initially reads the complete RGB-D recordings, performs color conversion, and generates point clouds.
-While this process can be time-consuming and requires significant RAM, it enables subsequent real-time streaming of the recordings. *(**Note:** (1) Due to memory requirements, no high resolution color textures are loaded and (2) don't use this buffered version with CUDA filters, since the CUDA filters alter the buffer during playback)*
+While this process can be time-consuming and requires significant RAM, it enables subsequent real-time streaming of the recordings. *(**Note:** Due to memory requirements, no high resolution color textures are loaded)*

 After choosing your preferred mode, a file dialog will appear, prompting you to select the `cameraconfig.json` file for the scene you wish to load.
 Playback will commence a few seconds or minutes after the selection, depending on the chosen Source Mode.

-### Filters
-The filter section is intended for the implemented CUDA filters.
-If compiled without CUDA, no filters can be selected.

-When compiled with CUDA, the used filter configuration which was used in the paper is activated by default.

 ### Rendering Technique
 You can switch between following rendering techniques: